 International Internet Magazine.
 Baltic States news & analytics

-Keyword tags: Energy, Financial Services, Legislation, Lithuania, Nuclear power plant
+Keyword tags: Budget, Energy, EU – Baltic States, Financial Services, Legislation, Lithuania, Nuclear power plant

 It seems that the situation of the nuclear power plant (NPP) in Visaginas was not to come to light until February 2014, reports LETA/ELTA.

 Today, the construction of the Astravas nuclear power plant (NPP) only 50 kilometres away from Vilnius starts, the website belta.by informs, cites LETA/ELTA.